Annapurna Base Camp Trek

 • Get fantastic views of the mountains like Annapurna, Dhaulagiri, Fishtail, Hiunchuli, and Nilgiri.

-• Enjoy the local delicacies from Dal, Bhat, Ghundruk, Dhindo, and Western dishes like pizzas, burgers, dumplings, macaroni, and spaghetti.
+• Enjoy the local delicacies from Dal, Bhat, Gundruk, Dhindo, and Western dishes like pizzas, burgers, dumplings, macaroni, and spaghetti.

 Annapurna Base Camp Trek Overview